mattbierner/hamt/README.md

 h2.getHash(5, 'key') === 'value'
 ```

-If using a custom hash, you must only use the `*Hash` varient of functions to interact with the map.
+If using a custom hash, you must only use the `*Hash` variant of functions to interact with the map.

 ``` javascript